san-ban007/Sagemaker-NeRF/README.md

 6. Create a SageMaker Endpoint

-The endpoint was created using:

-The model.tar.gz artifact containing the trained NeRF weights and configuration, and

-The custom ECR container image built earlier.
+The endpoint was created using: model.tar.gz artifact containing the trained NeRF weights and configuration, and the custom ECR container image built earlier.
 These resources allow SageMaker to host an inference server capable of rendering NeRF outputs.
+Script for creating the Sagemaker endpoint can be found at Sagemaker-NeRF-inference.ipynb